base-org/web/apps/base-docs/docs/building-with-base/guides/using-chainlink-price-feeds.md

 Accurate price data is essential in DeFi applications.
 However, blockchain networks lack the capability to directly fetch external real-world data, leading to the "[Oracle Problem](https://chain.link/education-hub/oracle-problem)".

-Chainlink Data Feeds offer a solution to this problem by serving as a secure middleware layer that bridges the gap between real-world asset prices and on-chain smart contracts.
+Chainlink Data Feeds offer a solution to this problem by serving as a secure middleware layer that bridges the gap between real-world asset prices and onchain smart contracts.

 ---